Pabau GO app

 Automated follow-up handles this without adding to your team’s workload:

-• Post-enquiry follow-ups within minutes
+• Post-inquiry follow-ups within minutes

 • Appointment confirmations and reminders